-While you are waiting to get your radio, you should request a Radio ID.
+Before you can transmit on a DMR repeater you should request a Radio ID.
 Almost all DMR repeater owners throughout the world follow the global ID scheme, so you will want to get an ID that matches.
+Do not use a made up number unless you have permission of the repeater owner(s) of the repeater you will be using the ID on.
 You may go to the following web page to request an ID:

 Now that you have your radio programmed, we suggest listening to the network for a while so that you can get an idea on how it operates.